 Defining Course-Level Learning Outcomes

-Our CTLT Educational Consultant, Isabeau Iqbal, clearly explains the importance of learning outcomes in this 5-minute video.
+Our CTLT Educational Consultant, Isabeau Iqbal, explains the importance of learning outcomes in this 5-minute video.

 Wade: getting oriented